coolmangoman/Portfolio/README.md

 **Goal:** To analyse the factors leading to employee attrition and provide useful insights for future model-building.

 **Summary:**
-- Cleaned and transformed data employee data before visualising relationships between attrition and variables like job level, income, and department.
+- Cleaned and transformed employee data to explore factors influencing attrition, such as job level, income, and department.
-- Discovered critical insights such as employee's job level and income bracket being strongly correlated with attrition.
+- Found strong correlations between attrition rates and both job level and income, providing key insights for model-building and retention strategies.

 ---
 ### Analysing Superstore Sales